-Capital Activity for the Year and how It was Financed
+Capital activity for the year and how it was financed

-3. The Council undertakes capital expenditure on long-term assets.
-These activities may either be financed immediately through capital receipts, grants etc; or through borrowing.

-4. The Council does not plan to borrow in order to carry out its capital programme.
-But borrowing is likely to be required to finance other approved capital developments.
-The original estimate, along with expenditure to month 6 (30 September 2015) is shown below in the table.
-The £14.222m includes the land purchase at Langston Road, for which Council agreed a supplementary capital estimate.
+- 3. The Council undertakes capital expenditure on long-term assets.
+These activities may either be financed immediately through capital receipts, grants etc; or through borrowing. - 4.
+The Council planned to borrow in 2016/17 to carry out its capital programme.
+The original estimate, along with expenditure to month 6 (30 September 2016) is shown below in the table.

 Capital Expenditure Estimated £m to month 6 £m

-Non-HRA capital expenditure 7.476 14.222
+Non-HRA capital expenditure 19.47 1.722

-HRA capital expenditure 18.952 5.972
+HRA capital expenditure 28.127 7.507

-Total Capital expenditure 26.428 20.194
+Total Capital expenditure 47.597 9.229

 Financed by:

-Capital grants 1.395
+Capital grants 1.015

-Capital receipts 8.002 -
+Capital receipts 8.192

+Borrowing 12.621

-Revenue 17.031
+Revenue 25.769

-Total resources Applied 26.428
+Total resources Applied 47.597

-5. The revised capital programme is currently being worked on and will be going to Cabinet for approval in December.

-6. There is a financial risk involved in reducing the balance of usable capital receipts over the next five years.
-This risk has the following potential consequences; loss of interest; loss of cover for contingencies; service reductions required; and large Council Tax increases required.

-7. This prudential indicator assists the Council in controlling and monitoring the level of usable capital receipts that will be available at the end of a five-year period.
-The original Capital Programme for the three years to 2017/18 totals \pounds 72m and was fully funded.
-It was predicted that at the end of 2017/18 there would still be \pounds 3.0m available in Capital Receipts and \pounds 2.0m in the Major Repairs Reserve.
+- 5. The revised capital programme is currently being worked on and will be going to Cabinet for approval in December. - 6.
+There is a financial risk involved in reducing the balance of usable capital receipts over the next five years.
+This risk has the following potential consequences; loss of interest; loss of cover for contingencies; service reductions required; and Council Tax increases may be required. - 7.
+This prudential indicator assists the Council in controlling and monitoring the level of usable capital receipts that will be available at the end of a five-year period.
+The original Capital Programme for the three years to 2018/19 totals £102m and was partly funded by £12.6m borrowing.
+It was predicted that at the end of 2018/19 there would still be £2.99m available in Capital Receipts and nil in the Major Repairs Reserve.
 These figures will be revised as part of the update to the Capital Programme.

-The Impact on the Council's Indebtedness for Capital Purposes previous section.
+The impact on the Council's indebtedness for capital purposes

 8. The Council's underlying need to borrow is called the Capital Financing Requirement (CFR).
 This figure is a gauge for the Council's debt position.
-The Council now has an overall positive CFR (HRA and Non-HRA) following the borrowing in relation to the HRA self-financing, but had no underlying need to borrow for capital purpose as highlighted in the
+The Council now has an overall positive CFR (HRA and Non-HRA) following the borrowing in relation to the HRA self-financing, but had no underlying need to borrow for capital purpose as highlighted in the previous section.

-Financial year 2015/16
+Financial year 2016/17

 CFR Estimated £m Revised £m to month 6 £m

-Non-HRA 59.6 59.6 29.6
+Non-HRA 55.0 55.0 29.6

 HRA 155.1 155.1 155.1

-Total Capital expenditure 214.7 214.7 184.7
+Total Capital expenditure 210.1 210.1 184.7